tfulanchan/academy/docs/disclosure/disclosure-51-88.md

   </div>
 </details>

-9. Mention five of the functions of the Ordinary General Assembly
+10. What is meant by "Discouragement of independence".
+Name five of these discouragements

 Answer reference: Section 5-1-1-2